 I have seen countless times how removed C-level executives and owners are from reality, or the pulse on the floor.
 There is a strong disparity between how happy they think their workforce is, and how satisfied they really are.
 I have met many employees who avoid conflict and start looking for a new opportunity when things go sour or they feel like there is no room for growth, rather than taking the bull by its horns, and trying to affect change.
 Nobody wants to burn bridges and as long as they do find a new opportunity, no harm is done.
 Exit interviews may reveal the real reason for their resignation, but even if they do, these are usually downplayed by management as to be expected to be negative since the person was leaving – and not taken as a warning sign to start looking more deeply into the company’s structures, culture and communication.

 Early warning signs are indicators that re-thinking and re-structuring is needed, but not everyone recognises them, and often to their own detriment.
-They wonder why their sales figures are low or their staff turnover high; and respond to these situations by implementing tougher sales targets and less commission, or by throwing in an extra leave day per annum or a table-tennis table to try retain their staff.
+They wonder why their sales figures are low or their staff turnover high.
+And the result?
+Employers implement tougher sales targets and less commission; or they throw in free beer on a Friday or a Foosball table to try and retain their staff.

 In international conflict prevention, Ted Gurr identifies three risk factors that may lead to ethno-political rebellion.
 Translated to the workplace, these factors will lead to less output, lower productivity, more disciplinary hearings, low attrition rate and a high Bradford factor.